V4Fire/Client/src/components/base/b-remote-provider/README.md

 #### content

-A link to component content nodes.
+A list of the component child nodes.